mouseless/baked/docs/features/coding-style.md

 ## Locatable

-Manages binding of `Transient` api inputs.
-For `Locatable` type adds id parameter to route, configures finding target and parameter lookup expressions by using `Locatable` attribute.
+Manages binding of `Locatable` targets and api inputs.
+For `Locatable` types, this feature adds id parameter to route, configures finding target and parameter lookup expressions by using `Locatable` attribute.

 > [!NOTE]
 >
-> Parameter lookup is only supported for `Locatable` transient types
+> Parameter lookup is only supported for `Locatable` types

 ```csharp
 c => c.Locatable()